background grid image

 We carefully track the new release and monitor to see if users are experiencing an increase in installation failures.
 But we don’t stop there.
 Like I mentioned earlier, our goal is not just to throw Nix down on the host and call it good.
 Our goal is to deliver a working version of Nix that doesn’t break users’ setups.

 To accomplish this, our GitHub Action reports back anonymized summary data for public GitHub Actions workflows.
-The data is a little bit noisy but it is also very valuable, and in practice we find that the rate of workflow failures is consistent between two releases unless Nix or the installer is broken.
+The data is a little bit noisy but it is also valuable, and in practice we find that the rate of workflow failures is consistent between two releases unless Nix or the installer is broken.
 This data along with some diagnostics data enables us to identify problems and regressions in Nix itself for real users in a way that nobody else in the Nix landscape is doing.

 Over time, we carefully ramp up the GitHub Actions installations until we reach 100%, and alongside that we also ramp up the upgrade for users outside of CI.